javdl/top200-rs/README.md

 KORS - Michael Kors, Inc. -> CPRI (Michael Kors is now Capri Holdings) LB - L Brands, Inc. -> BBWI (L Brands is now Bath & Body Works) Updated some tickers that have changed:

+TIF (Tiffany & Co.) - Delisted after being acquired by LVMH in January 2021 YNAP.MI (YOOX Net-a-Porter Group) - Delisted after being fully acquired by Richemont in 2018 SPD.L (Sports Direct) - Changed name and ticker to Frasers Group (FRAS.L) in 2019 ALPA4.SA (Alpargatas) - Still trades on Brazilian exchange as ALPA4.SA and ALPA3.SA - might be a data provider issue SGP.L (Supergroup) - Changed name and ticker to Superdry (SDRY.L) TED.L (Ted Baker) - Delisted in 2023 after being acquired by Authentic Brands Group DSW (Designer Shoe Warehouse) - Changed name and ticker to Designer Brands Inc. (DBI) HBC.TO (Hudson's Bay) - Delisted in March 2020 after going private HGTX3.SA (Cia Hering) - Merged with Grupo Soma in 2021, now part of SOMA3.SA ASNA (Ascena Retail Group) - Filed for bankruptcy in 2020 and was delisted GWI1.DE (Gerry Weber) - Filed for insolvency in 2019, restructured and now trades as GWI2.DE FRAN (Francesca's) - Filed for bankruptcy in 2020 and was delisted